mosquito-cr/mosquito/README.md

 ## Project State

 The Mosquito project is stable.
-A few folks are using Mosquito in production, and it's going okay.
+A few folks are using Mosquito in production, and it's going well.

 There are some features which would be nice to have, but what is here is both tried and tested.